A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Variable Selection

 \subsubsection{Piece-wise Exponential Additive Mixed Model}

-For a PEAMM, \citep{bender2018generalized} the hazard rate at time $t$ for individual $i$ in cluster $k$ with covariates $\bm{X_{ik}}$ and cluster indicator $V_k$ is given by
+For a PEAMM \citep{bender2018generalized}, the hazard rate at time $t$ for individual $i$ in cluster $k$ with covariates $\bm{X_{ik}}$ and cluster indicator $V_k$ is given by

 where $g_0 \lp t_q \rp$ represents the log-baseline hazard rate, $g_m \lp \bm{x}_{ik,m} \rp$ is the basis functions of natural cubic splines associated with the covariates $\bm{x}_{ik}$, $b_k$ is the random intercept term capturing the cluster-specific effect, and $\kappa_{q-1}$ and $\kappa_{q}$ are the start and stop times of the censored survival dataset represented in the (start, stop] counting process form.
-For variable selection using PEAMM, following the practical approach by Marra and Wood et al.,\citep{marra2011practical} a shrinkage penalty term can be added to each basis term $g_m \lp \bm{x}_{ik,m} \rp$ of model~\eqref{eq:peamm}:
+For variable selection using PEAMM, following the practical approach by \cite{marra2011practical}, a shrinkage penalty term can be added to each basis term $g_m \lp \bm{x}_{ik,m} \rp$ of model~\eqref{eq:peamm}:

 so that when the whole spline basis terms for a predictor $x_{ikl}$ are shrunk to zero, the variable $x_{ikl}$ will be selected out of the model.
 The shrinkage penalties, along with all other model coefficients, can be estimated using restricted maximum likelihood estimation.